The DeanBeat: The Game Awards show gaming’s past and future

 Looking forward to next year and beyond, I was impressed with ten of the games that I saw.
 I liked them all for different reasons.
 Back 4 Blood from Turtle Rock Studios will serve the fans of Left 4 Dead, who have been left behind for a long time.
 But that four-player co-op zombie-killing game stood out for its fast action and high-fidelity graphics that were worthy of the new game consoles.
 It’s amazing what you can do by taking the same game and making it shine with next-generation graphics that intensifies the action.

-Crimson Desert from South Korea’s Pearl Abyss also looked like a visual feast.
+Crimson Desert from South Korea’s Pearl Abyss also looks like a visual feast.
 Coming off the success of Black Desert, it’s one more example of a big Asian company — this one with 800 employees — ascending to the global stage to make games that are appealing to everyone.
 Or at least everyone who likes realistic graphics.

 We didn’t get to see much gameplay from the cinematic trailers of some of the triple-A games.
 But I was excited to see Microsoft’s The Initiative unveil Perfect Dark, a beloved franchise that we haven’t seen as an original title since 2005 with the Xbox 360.
 It’s about time Microsoft got back to it.
 Electronic Arts triggered the same emotions with its debuts of trailers for Dragon Age 4 and Mass Effect.
 Those games could be a long way from being finished, but I almost imagined the cheering we would have heard if we had an in-person event instead of the all-online virtual show as the trailers hit the screen.
 While EA’s BioWare division has had its shake-ups, it’s good to know it is able to show progress on the franchises that so many people care about.
 Even if they don’t come out next year, those titles will help keep us assured that triple-A has a bright future.

 I wasn’t expecting much out of Ark 2, but that dinosaur-fighting game had a clever cinematic debut, with actor Vin Diesel playing a tribe leader fighting his way out of a trap where you couldn’t tell if the sword-fighting creatures or the dinosaurs were the worst enemies.
-The brand new map of Call of Duty: Warzone, coming on December 16 with a brand new battle royale map, got me excited about how Call of Duty will be a year-round franchise with an ability to reach a far larger number of players than ever before.
+The brand-new map of Call of Duty: Warzone, coming on December 16 with a brand new battle royale map, got me excited about how Call of Duty will be a year-round franchise with an ability to reach a far larger number of players than ever before.
 Even if it got skunked on the awards, Call of Duty will win at the bank.

 I liked the look of some of the smaller games, like Oddworld: Soulstorm, which is bringing the train home and finally has a launch window in the spring of 2021.
 And I liked Annapurna and Fullbright’s Open Roads, which looks like a good tale that depicts a mother-daughter road trip.
 That’s a new twist on the buddy tale.

-If you asked me what I was most intrigued by, it was The Callisto Protocol, from Glen Schofield’s Striking Distance Studios.
+If you asked me what I’m most intrigued by, it was The Callisto Protocol, from Glen Schofield’s Striking Distance Studios.
 That game is coming in 2022, and that’s an ambitious schedule for a new triple-A studio.
 Schofield, the co-creator of Dead Space, had to start his studio under difficult conditions as the lockdown went into effect.
 But flush with money from PUBG Corp.
 (Krafton), maker of PlayerUnknown’s Battlegrounds, Striking Distance Studios has been able to build up to 150 employees in a very short time.
 If they can launch the game on schedule, that would be a very short timetable for a survival-horror game that makes us feel like we’re playing a modern Dead Space.

 And I also laughed at the EA Original title, It Takes Two, coming from Josef Fares’ Hazelight and Electronic Arts.
 This two-player co-op game is set in a cute fairy-tale style universe, where a couple is trapped and is forced to work together in order to escape from the world.
 Fares, who famously said “F*** the Oscars” in 2017, was funny in his mocap suit.
 And he gave me something to smile about for the future.